araobp/unity-ar/README.md

 ### Dancing Mixamo characters

-This is a typical AR app, but it uses the EDM feature above for placing an object at a specific location.
+This project demonstrates a standard AR application that leverages the EDM feature mentioned above to place characters at specific locations.

 <img src="doc/DanceAim.jpg" width=200>